Botox for Hyperhidrosis: Is It Right for You?

-While Botox is FDA-approved, you still run the risk of mild to more serious side effects.
-Although Botox is only injected at the site, the effects can spread to other parts of the body.
+While Botox is FDA-approved, mild to more serious side effects can still occur.
+Although Botox is only injected in the underarms, side effects can spread to other parts of the body.

 Some side effects from Botox for axillary hyperhidrosis include:

-According to the Botox website, these effects “can be severe and result in loss of life.”
-It’s not recommended to get Botox injections if you already experience difficulty swallowing, speaking or breathing.
+- PROBLEMS SWALLOWING, SPEAKING OR BREATHING: According to the Botox website, these effects “can be severe and result in loss of life.”
+Do not get Botox injections if you already experience difficulty swallowing, speaking or breathing.

-Botox can cause muscle weakness and drowsiness so it isn’t recommended for people with muscle or nerve conditions.
+- MUSCLE WEAKNESS OR TIREDNESS: Botox can cause muscle weakness and drowsiness, so it isn’t recommended for those with muscle or nerve conditions.

-Using Botox with certain medications can lead to serious side effects.
+- INTERACTIONS WITH OTHER MEDICINES: Using Botox with certain medications can lead to serious side effects.
 These include prescription and nonprescription medicines, vitamins and herbal products.
-Be sure to consult a doctor and disclose all your medications and supplements before opting for Botox for hyperhidrosis.
+Consult your doctor and disclose all your medications and supplements before opting for Botox for hyperhidrosis.

 *PLEASE NOTE: As with any medical-related issues, it's best to seek the advice from a qualified medical practitioner.
 The information provided is not to be used or relied on for any diagnostic purposes and should not be used as a substitute for professional diagnosis and treatment.